Floating-Dartists/fd_template_creator/README.md

 # fd_template_creator

-A Dart script to generate a template for a Flutter project.
+A Dart script to generate a template for a Flutter project from a boilerplate code repository.

 This package will generate a template by using the `flutter create` command, then copying files from a code repo to replace the generated files.